xonsh/xonsh/docs/customization.rst

    $ xpip install --update xonsh

-``xpip`` is a predefined alias pointing to the pip command assosiated with the python executable running this xonsh.
+``xpip`` is a predefined alias pointing to the pip command associated with the python executable running this xonsh.

 Customizing xonsh - How do I...
 ===========